I descended 60 feet below Rome’s surface into a mysterious past I knew little about…

 I had previously read about the basilica’s three levels of fascinating history, one church on top of another.
 The present 12th-century basilica was erected on the site of a previous church which had been buried for centuries underneath the level of the city streets.

-Inside the basilica, adorned with 12th century mosaics, I noticed the dazzling mosaic in the apse depicting Christ on the Cross surrounded by doves.
+Inside the basilica, adorned with dazzling mosaics, I noticed the golden apse depicting Christ on the Cross surrounded by doves.
 I walked across the uneven tile floor as it dipped and swayed through the centuries of visiting pilgrims and worshipers.
-A faint smell of incense, mingled with a cool earthiness, grew stronger as I began my journey from the sacristy down a flight of stairs and into the depths of San Clemente
+A faint smell of incense, mingled with a cool earthiness, grew stronger as I began my journey from the sacristy down a flight of stairs and into the depths of the 4th century Church of San Clemente.

-The 4th-century church was actually the upper room of a second-century Roman mansion directly below it, owned by Titus Flavius Clemens, one of the first Roman senators to convert to Christianity.
+Today much of the ancient Roman heritage has been obscured by an eighteenth-century renovation.
+Part of the church was actually the upper room of a second-century Roman mansion directly below it, owned by Titus Flavius Clemens, one of the first Roman senators to convert to Christianity.
 His house was used for secret Christian worship until Christianity was legalized in 313 AD. under Emperor Constantine.
-I discovered a similar floor plan as the 12th-century basilica above.
+I noticed the similar floor plan of the 12th-century basilica above.
 Rows of stout columns stood as support among faded frescoes on the old stone walls.
 Bits of mosaic flooring can still be seen.
 One of the better-preserved wall frescoes depicts The Legend of St. Alexis, a 3rd century Syrian who denied his wealth to live and care for the poor.

 I could hear the sound of rushing water close by.
 Following the remains of a corridor, I passed a room thought to have been used as a Mithras school.
-At the end, I found a small room with a spring in the corner under the floor.
-Looking down I could see water bubbling which I learned is part of the Cloaca Maxima, the main sewer system of ancient Rome.
+At the end, I found a small room with a gurgling spring from some unknown source viewable in the corner that ran under the floor.

 As I retraced my steps, I began to pull together all that my senses had collected.
 Images started to form of another time long ago.
 Before Christianity was legal.
 While paganism flourished.
 Beginning with the reign of unstable emperors.
 A time when there was no middle class, only slaves, and freedmen.
 Dangerous times…..